-Personalized emails enjoy higher click through rates (CTR) than non-customized emails sent out en masse.
-Even if you can only manage to plug in the client (or prospect’s) name, it still has tremendous value for your campaigns.
+Personalized emails enjoy higher click-through rates (CTR) than non-customized emails sent out en masse.
+Even if you can only manage to plug in the client’s (or prospect’s) name, it still has tremendous value for your campaigns.

 Worried about over-sending in your email campaigns?
-Having trouble keeping track of how many times you’ve mailed a particular segment?
+Have trouble tracking how many times you’ve mailed a particular segment?
 Thankfully, there are tools to assist you as your team tries to avoid creating email fatigue!

 Remember, moderating volume is a make-or-break challenge in email marketing for plumbers.
 If you successfully find your perfect posting rate for each segment, you’ll see remarkable returns on your investment!

 We all feel the pull of routine.
 Writing emails for a large pool of individuals takes time and serious effort.

 While it’s tempting to rely on tried and (fairly) true templates, there’s also the real possibility that your emails could become even more effective at creating leads for your business.

 That’s where A/B testing, the process of running two different versions of an email, comes into play.